empanadita-games/tezoro-react/README.md

 Tezoro is a retro platformer game where newcomers and regular users alike can learn about Tezos, create their first wallet on the testnet, receive testnet tezos in a minigame and buy their first NFT.

+The project was built by combining Unity, Jslib "plugins", React and a remote signer server.

 Video demo:
 https://youtu.be/kDJOZg93aMk